-There is unlikely to be significant waste rock volumes on the surge stockpile at 30 June 2020, so the bulk of the backfill material would be sourced from the waste disposal area.
+There is likely to be waste rock volumes on the surge stockpile at 30 June 2024, so this material would provide the bulk of the backfill material.
+The polishing pond stockpile will also have waste rock available to use as backfill.

-6.1.3 Boxcut
+6.1.3 Portal Box Cut